-(1) Brant Pitre's 2016 volume titled The Case for [this man] describes an early realization that this man must either have been a "Liar.
-Lunatic." or another title.
-One possible relic of this man was kept in Notre-Dame Cathedral (+) until a 2019 fire forced it to be moved to the Louvre.
+(1) Brant Pitre's 2016 volume titled The Case for [this man] describes an early realization that this man must either have been a "Liar, Lunatic," or another title.
+One possible relic of this man, fragments of his headwear, was kept in Notre-Dame Cathedral (+) until a 2019 fire forced it to be moved to the Louvre.
 Thomas Jefferson compiled The Life and Morals of [this man], a volume often termed the "Jefferson Bible." () For the points, name this son of the Virgin Mary.

-ANSWER: Jesus Christ (of Nazareth) (accept either underlined portion; accept The Case for Jesus; accept The Life and Morals of Jesus of Nazareth)
+ANSWER: Iesus Christ (of Nazareth) (accept either underlined portion; accept The Case for Iesus; accept The Life and Morals of Iesus of Nazareth)